 In the two weeks before study week of the Spring semester, elections will decide the next Officers.
 The exact election day will be decided by an established quorum of Officers.
 The election day will be decided by days given the most approvals.

 Quorum.
-Quorum must be established to tally the votes for each Officer Position.
+Election day meetings must have quorum in order for ballots to get tallied.
+The Bylaws will specify the Quorum requirements.

 New Positions and Appointed Positions